pemn/bm_tri_surface_color/README.md

 ## 📌 Description
 Creates a georeferenced image with model block/voxel color along a surface.
 Also known as a Surface Map.
 Requires the Maptek Vulcan python module to run.
-Output is in Vulcan ireg proprietary format, which can then be coverted to a industry standard geotiff using a associated script.
+Output is either in Vulcan ireg proprietary format or a industry standard geotiff (*.tiff)
-This is because the script which generates the ireg must be run in the vulcan python enviroment, which does does not contain the gdal python module by default.
-Once the ireg is generated, the converter script can be either run again in the same enviroment if the gdal module was manually deployed or in a anaconda/winpython enviroment which does not contain vulcan but will have the gdal module.
 ## 📝 Parameters
 name|optional|description
 ---|---|------